 Unfortunately, nursing homes are not always the safe haven you had hoped for to care for your loved ones in their later years.
 They are frequently understaffed, and the overburdened caregivers may have more on their plates than they can handle, making it vital that you have an experienced Houston nursing home accident attorney on-hand.

 Falls among nursing home residents are common.
 The CDC (Centers for Disease Control and Prevention) reports that around 1,800 nursing home patients die annually from injuries received in falls.
 Among those who survive a nursing home fall, many are permanently disabled with brain damage or fractures, leaving their quality of life very poor.

 Clearly, many nursing homes are failing in their duty to provide a safe environment for their elderly patients.
 Falls result in additional disability and loss of function, depression, anxiety, isolation, and diminished quality of life.

 When an older person sustains a serious injury in a nursing home accident, it is often evidence of negligence on the part of the home and its staff.
 If your family member fell in a nursing home and you can prove that it was the result of negligence, your loved one may be able to recover money from the home as compensation for the physical and mental suffering, as well as any expenses for additional medical treatment or other accident related expenses.

-The attorneys at the Houston personal injury law firm of Gordon, Elias, & Seely, LLP, believe that our senior citizens deserve to live out their years without suffering unnecessarily from avoidable injuries in nursing homes where they should be receiving excellent care.
+The Houston personal injury attorneys at Gordon, Elias, & Seely, LLP, believe that our senior citizens deserve to live out their years without suffering unnecessarily from avoidable injuries in nursing homes where they should be receiving excellent care.
 If someone you love has been injured as a result of negligent, abusive, or incompetent nursing home care, we want to help.
 Call today to schedule a free conference with one of our experienced, skilled, and compassionate lawyers to discuss your or a loved one’s situation.